Monday, January 20, 2020

 The Rideau Canal locks and lock stations.
 Parks Canada cannot afford to maintain $8 billion dollars worth of infrastructure in Canada's National Parks.

-The Dominion Observatory Campus on the Experimental Farm in Ottawa-a health care facility is building a mega-hospital and auxiliary buildings on 50 acres of the National Historic Site of Canada.
+The Dominion Observatory Campus on the Experimental Farm in Ottawa.
+The Civic is building a mega-hospital and auxiliary buildings on 50 acres of the Farm.
 The Observatory, Photo Equatorial Building, South Azimuth and many other structures will either be moved or demolished, because Maple Lane has to be widened and the health care facility does not want "irregularly- shaped" parcels of land.

 More than 500 mature trees on the Experimental Farm, read the letter that former Ottawa mayors Jacquelin Holzman and Jim Durrell sent to the National Capital Commission.